Walking into a fertility clinic requires immense vulnerability. You trust a doctor with something deeply personal: your future family.

 Two federal bills have been introduced to close this gap:

-H.R.
-451, Protecting Families from Fertility Fraud Act of 2023: This bill would make it a federal crime to lie about the source of DNA used in assisted reproduction.
-The penalty is up to 10 years in prison.
-Crucially, the timeline to sue starts when you discover the fraud through a DNA test, not when the act occurred.
+This bill would have made it a federal crime to misrepresent the source of DNA used in assisted reproduction.
+The penalty was up to 10 years in prison.
+Crucially, the timeline to sue would have started when you discover the fraud through a DNA test, not when the act occurred.
 It did not receive a vote before the 118th Congress ended.

-H.R.
-3710, Fighting Fertility Fraud Act of 2023: This bill takes a fraud-based approach.
-It explicitly bans providers from giving false information about donor identities, medical history, or genetics.
+This bill took a fraud-based approach.
+It would have explicitly banned providers from giving false information about donor identities, medical history, or genetics.

 Neither bill became law.
-Both were cleared from the books when the 118th Congress ended, though they can be reintroduced.
+Both were cleared from the books when the 118th Congress ended.
+Both can be reintroduced in the 119th Congress, and bipartisan support for federal legislation has grown with each new case that makes national news.

 The practical reality: If you live in a state without a specific law, your doctor may face no criminal charges at all.
 A civil lawsuit might be your only path to justice.
 This makes consulting an attorney early critical.